 And another was his fourth proposed change:

-The Process of ratifying the Bill of Rights
+The Process of Ratifying the Bill of Rights

 Madison’s legacy